Characters of Final Fantasy XV: Gladiolus Amicitia

-Gladiolus' design and role was established from an early stage: as the King's Shield, he was more than a part of Noctis' entourage, having trained all his life to protect and at times chastise the current Lucian king.
-With this in mind, he was given a muscular design and an outspoken personality, with his other hobbies and quirks fitted in around that.
+Gladiolus' design and role was established from an early stage: as the King's Shield, he was more than a part of Noctis' entourage, having trained all his life to protect him.
+With this in mind, he was given a muscular design and an outspoken personality, with his other hobbies and quirks fitted around that.
 Gladiolus's original design was dubbed a "straight muscleman" by Naora, but was redesigned to appear more intellectual for Final Fantasy XV.
 His eyes were also narrowed to give him a "sultry gaze off into the distance".
-For the musculature of his chest and midriff, which was designed to appear realistic and in keeping with his lifelong training, martial artists and other similar real-life figures were used as references.
+For the musculature of his chest and midriff, which was designed to appear realistic and in keep with his lifelong training, martial artists and other similar real-life figures were used as references.

 Gladiolus is voiced by Kenta Miyake in Japanese and Chris Parson in English.
 When deciding upon Gladiolus' English vocal performance, Inoue's guideline was to make him sound like a young version of John McClane, the main protagonist of the Die Hard film series.
 Parson found voicing Gladiolus odd, as his physique and personality were almost the exact opposite to the character.